1242509682/ModifyWeapons/README_EN.md

 ## Update Log

 ```
+**v1.2.5**
+1. Added automatic cleanup functionality and its corresponding toggle command: `/mw clear`
+   - This command controls the configuration option `Clear Modified Weapons`.
+   - It also includes a `Clear Exemption List` configuration item for filtering.
+   - Players with `mw.admin` permissions are immune to this cleanup.
+   - Modified weapons will be cleaned up when players intentionally drop items or place them in chests (items dropped during reload will not be cleared).

+2. Added logic for automatically recognizing economy commands to trigger a reload (effective for admins as well):
+   - When a player sends a string starting with `/` or `.`, followed by keywords from the `Trigger Reload Command Detection List`,
+   - It checks if the player's inventory contains modified weapons, and if so, triggers a reload.
+This prevents players from maliciously refreshing item values through purchases.

 v1.2.4
 Optimized broadcast and message sending phrases, added instructions for modifying parameters.
 Removed the automatic update damage detection logic (had bugs).